stinson-l/Five-Qubit_Quantum_Error_Correction/README.md

 ## Overview

 This project implements a **Five-Qubit_Quantum_Error_Correction** that can correct arbitrary single-qubit errors.
-The code encodes one logical qubit into five physical qubits, demonstrating how quantum information can be protected from decoherence and errors in quantum systems.
+The code encodes one logical qubit into five physical qubits, forming the canonical [[5,1,3]] stabilizer code.

+Through this implementation, the project demonstrates how quantum information can be protected from decoherence and noise by detecting and correcting bit-flip, phase-flip, and combined errors.
+The simulator reproduces the full QEC workflow, including logical state preparation, encoding, noise application via random Pauli errors, stabilizer-based syndrome measurement, classically controlled recovery, decoding, and logical state verification.

+By varying the physical error probability p, the framework quantifies how well the five-qubit code suppresses logical errors, illustrating the fundamental principles of fault-tolerant quantum computation.

 ### Key Objectives
 -  Encode logical quantum states |ψ_L⟩ = α|0_L⟩ + β|1_L⟩